- Website Content Strategy

 So it’s crucial that any website redesign project has a user-first approach and considers what content will attract target audiences.

 Content can range hugely from blogs and whitepapers, to video and webinars.
-It’s important to consider all content types in your strategy, while thinking about how your target audience prefers to consume content.
+It’s important to consider all content types in your web content strategy, while thinking about how your target audience prefers to consume content.

 1. Understand your business goals and market position